 The Board of Seabury Resources for Aging is pleased to announce Romaine Thomas as the recipient of the 2016 Leadership in Aging Award.
 The award recognizes individuals who have made a significant contribution to improve the lives of older adults and family caregivers.

 Romaine Thomas is a native Washingtonian and Ward 5 resident.
 She has spent most of her life dedicated to the community as an educator and through community service.
-For more than twenty-five years, Mrs. Thomas served as the principal of John Henry Kitchum elementary school, the same school she went to as a child.
-During her tenure at John Henry Kitchum, she was awarded the National Distinguished Principal’s award by the U.S. Secretary of Education for her service.
+For more than twenty-five years, Mrs. Thomas served as the principal of John Henry Ketcham Elementary School, the same school she went to as a child.
+During her tenure at John Henry Ketcham, she was awarded the National Distinguished Principal’s award by the U.S. Secretary of Education for her service.

 A former president of the Woodbridge Civic Association and the 2nd Vice President of the District of Columbia’s Federation of Civic Associations, Inc., Mrs. Thomas served as the first DC Democratic Convention Chairwoman and was a delegate in 2012 to the Democratic National Convention.

 She has served as the President of the Executive Council of D.C’s AARP, where during her tenure she supported the renovation of Seabury at Home First’s Andrus House into a fully accessible home for the residents.